spanaik/Ravenous/README.md

-## This is a Nice Wrapper for Yelp written using React
+## This is a Nice Wrapper for Yelp written using React using the create-react-app

+View the app live at (Ravenous)[https://spanaik.github.io/Ravenous]

 Add your Yelp apiKey under the src/util/Yelp.js.